 The Caltrain bridge over Quint Street in the Bayview was more than 100 years old and at the end of its useful life.
 In March 2014, based on results of an inspection that revealed significant deterioration, Caltrain determined that emergency repairs to the bridge were needed.
 The interim repairs were completed in May 2014.
 Although those immediate repairs did not require Quint Street to be closed at that time, this development led to an expedited timeline for replacing the existing bridge.

-The proposed bridge replacement—a berm—is the design approach selected by the San Francisco County Transportation Authority Board in July 2013 after considering various other alternatives.
+The proposed bridge replacement—a berm—was the design approach selected by the San Francisco County Transportation Authority Board in July 2013 after considering various other alternatives.
 The berm was found to be the best solution to balance the need to find a cost effective solution that supports a potential Caltrain Station at Oakdale Avenue, and one that is compatible with adjacent land uses and vehicular access.

 Caltrain completed replacement of the Quint Street Bridge with a new berm.
 The City is now planning to follow up Caltrain's project with the Quint-Jerrold Connector Road along the west side of the Caltrain tracks.
 This project will provide alternate access across the tracks to Jerrold Avenue via a new road.

-The Transportation Authority, Caltrain, and partner agencies conducted five rounds of community outreach between late 2011 and in June 2014.
+Between 2011 and 2014 the Transportation Authority, Caltrain, and partner agencies conducted five rounds of community outreach.
 The agencies held several open houses noticed in Chinese, Spanish, and English, meetings with community groups, and discussions with stakeholders about the bridge replacement and options under consideration.

-Over the course of our outreach, the community raised several key issues that our staff worked to address:
+Over the course of outreach, the community raised several key issues that our staff worked to address:

 - Intersection design.
 The design of the Connector Road intersection with Jerrold Avenue previously did not allow northbound left turns from the Connector Road onto Jerrold.
 Stakeholders asked staff to rework the intersection design to permit turns in all directions and ease truck turning movements.

 - Connector Road enhancements.
 The agencies were asked to incorporate design enhancements, such as enhanced lighting and landscaping.